DmxLarchey/Introduction-to-Coq/README.md

 ## Teaching methods

-Due to the Covid-19 infection, the course and lab sessions will be given online
+Due to the Covid-19 infection, the course will be given online but labs sessions will take place live (hopefully) in *Salle Atelis HP 303/309*.

 ### To follow the lessons students need: